Nikon D50 vs Olympus E-M5 III

 It is notable that the E-M5 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D50 does not provide wifi capability.

 The E-M5 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the D50 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D50 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D50 was succeeded by the Nikon D40.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the D50 and E-M5 III can be found, respectively, in the Nikon D50 Manual (free pdf) or the online Olympus E-M5 III Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D50 or the Olympus E-M5 III – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.